Lilla Durham

 Alice Lilian "Lilla" Durham (1871 – 25 October 1935) was a British suffragette and musician.
 She was a member of the militant Women's Social and Political Union and was arrested and imprisoned for breaking windows in the West End of London in 1911 and 1912.
-She was also a violinist who translated the biography of Joseph Joachim in 1901.
+She was also a violinist and translated the biography of Joseph Joachim in 1901.

 Life

 Durham was born in 1871 in Mayfair, London.
-Her father Arthur Edward Durham (1833–1895) was a surgeon at Guy's Hospital, London and her mother, Mary, was the daughter of the economist and school founder William Ellis.
+Her father, Arthur Edward Durham (1833–1895), was a surgeon at Guy's Hospital, London and her mother, Mary, was the daughter of the economist and school founder William Ellis.
 She was one of nine siblings including the anthropologist Edith Durham, the scientists Herbert Durham and Florence Margaret Durham, and the civil servant Frances Hermia Durham.

-Durham trained as a violinist at the Royal Academy of Music and with Andreas Moser in Berlin and worked a music teacher at Saint Felix School, Southwold.
+Durham trained as a violinist at the Royal Academy of Music and with Andreas Moser in Berlin and worked as a music teacher at Saint Felix School, Southwold.
 She also produced an English translation of Moser’s German biography of the violinist Joseph Joachim, which was published in 1901.

-Durham died on 25 October 1935 in West Chiltington, West Sussex.
+Durham died on 25 October 1935 at Mitchells in West Chiltington, West Sussex, aged 64.